tlack/stex/README.md

 -----------

 - Not safe to use when the page output includes personal data.
-In the future perhaps we could turn off online mode when mirroring.
+In the future perhaps we could turn off online mode when certain cookies are set, etc.

 - Mostly useful for GET routes (this is configurable; see the `methods` option)